Enable Private Service Connect for your workspace

 The following Google Cloud terms are used in this guide to describe Databricks configuration:

-Google terminology | Description |
+Google and Databricks terminology | Description |

 ---|---|

-Private Service Connect (PSC) | A Google Cloud feature that provides private connectivity between VPC networks and Google Cloud services. |
+Google Cloud: Private Service Connect (PSC) | A Google Cloud feature that provides private connectivity between VPC networks and Google Cloud services.
+Enables consumers to access managed services privately from inside their VPC network.
+Also used by Databricks for private connections between VPCs and Databricks services. |

-Private Service Connect endpoint or VPC endpoint | A private connection from a VPC network to services, for example services published by Databricks. |
+Google Cloud: Private Service Connect endpoint or VPC endpoint | A private connection from a VPC network to services, such as those published by Databricks.
+In GCP, endpoints are internal IP addresses in a consumer VPC network that can be directly accessed by clients in that network. |

-Databricks client | Either a user on a browser accessing the Databricks UI or an application client accessing the Databricks APIs. |
+Databricks: Client | A user on a browser accessing the Databricks UI or an application client accessing the Databricks APIs. |

-Transit VPC | The VPC network hosting clients that access the Databricks workspace WebApp or APIs. |
+Databricks: Transit VPC | The VPC network hosting clients that access the Databricks workspace WebApp or APIs.
+In Google terms, this is often the VPC used for front-end PSC endpoints. |

-Front-end (User to Workspace) Private Service Connect endpoint | The Private Service Connect Endpoint configured on the transit VPC network that allows clients to privately connect to the Databricks web application and APIs. |
+Databricks: Front-end (User to Workspace) Private Service Connect endpoints | The Private Service Connect endpoint configured on the transit VPC network that allows clients to privately connect to the Databricks web application and APIs. |

-Back-end (classic compute plane to control plane) Private Service Connect endpoints | The Private Service Connect Endpoints configured on your customer-managed VPC network to allow private communication between the classic compute plane and the Databricks control plane. |
+Databricks: Back-end (classic compute plane to control plane) Private Service Connect endpoints | Private Service Connect endpoints on the customer-managed VPC network allowing private communication between the classic compute plane and the Databricks control plane. |

-Classic compute plane VPC | The VPC network that hosts the compute resources of your Databricks workspace.
-You configure your customer-managed compute plane VPC in your Google Cloud organization. |
+Databricks: Classic compute plane VPC | The VPC network that hosts the compute resources of your Databricks workspace, configured in your GCP organization.
+In Google terms, this is the VPC for back-end Private Service Connect. |

-Private workspace | Refers to a workspace where the virtual machines of the classic compute plane do not have any public IP address.
-The workspace endpoints on the Databricks control plane can only be accessed privately from authorized VPC networks or authorized IP addresses, such as the VPC for your classic compute plane or your PSC transit VPCs. |
+Databricks: Private workspace | A workspace where the classic compute plane VMs have no public IP addresses.
+Endpoints on the Databricks control plane can only be accessed privately from authorized VPC networks or IPs.
+On GCP, Databricks creates clusters without public IPs by default. |

 Requirements and limitations